ksunilt/trade-assist/README.md

 1. Telegram API
 2. Fyers broker API

+Actual code is udpated in different project.
+The above code is for reference only.

 Technologies/modules used :
 1. Pandas, Numpy, Math, TA-lib and pandas_ta – to generate datapoints like Simple Moving Average, ATR, spread and trend of the market etc to generate buy signal.